AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-03-21-templates-and-optimization.markdown

 Who knows?
 Maybe one day I'll make a game that *is* very performance-intensive, and be able to put these tricks to use.

-Assuming I can get it past code review, at least.
+Assuming I can get something this ugly past code review, at least.